|Continuing Professional Education (CPE) Certification Program|

 To apply for Register certification of a CPE program, providers must complete the application form and submit it along with all required documentation to the Register’s business office.
 In completing the form, providers may want to consider the following:

 The CPE committee may at its discretion request information such as publications, letters of reference, or certifications.
+An exemption for "1." may be requested if the workshop is not archaeological in matter.

 The CPE committee may at its discretion request information such as publications or letters of reference.
 The Register strongly suggests that program instructors who are non-archaeologists consider co-teaching the activity with an RPA.
 In the event that this approach is not feasible, then the non-archaeologist instructor must: